Plan your visit to the British Museum

 Good to know

-• Free entry does not mean no line — the time cost is usually security and timed-entry control, not the ticket itself.
+• Entry flow: Free entry does not mean no queue — most of the time is spent in security checks and timed-entry controls rather than ticketing.

 Practical tips

-• Book a free timed-entry slot at least 2–3 days ahead for weekend mornings in summer or school-holiday weeks; the museum is still free, but the best arrival windows disappear first.
+• Booking tip: Book a free timed-entry slot at least 2–3 days ahead for weekend mornings in summer or school-holiday weeks; the museum is still free, but the best arrival windows disappear first.

-• Friday after 5pm is the smartest crowd-management slot for many travelers because school groups are gone and the central rooms finally feel less compressed.
+• Best time slot: Friday after 5 pm is the smartest crowd-management slot for many travellers because school groups are gone and the central rooms finally feel less compressed.

-• Bring the smallest bag you can; security is slower with bulky backpacks, and the museum is tiring enough without carrying extra weight through several wings.
+• Security tip: Bring the smallest bag you can; security is slower with bulky backpacks, and the museum is tiring enough without carrying extra weight through several wings.

-• Eat either before 12 noon or after 2pm if you plan to use the Great Court café, because lunch-hour lines there can eat into the quietest museum hours.
+• Food timing: Eat either before 12 noon or after 2 pm if you plan to use the Great Court café, because lunch-hour lines there can eat into the quietest museum hours.

-• Save a calm section such as Britain and Europe or the Asian galleries for the second half of your visit; that’s when the museum’s scale starts to feel rewarding instead of overwhelming.
+• Route planning: Save a calm section, such as Britain and Europe or the Asian galleries, for the second half of your visit; that’s when the museum’s scale starts to feel rewarding instead of overwhelming.

-• If you’re visiting with children, borrow a family backpack early rather than after the mummies — interest tends to dip once the first ‘wow’ rooms are behind them.
+• Family tip: If you’re visiting with children, borrow a family backpack early rather than after the mummies — interest tends to dip once the first ‘wow’ rooms are behind them.

 What else is worth visiting nearby?